 Well, I think you know what happened next.

-Despite being passed over for the starting job last year in favor of Tagovailoa, Jalen Hurts remained with his team.
-Then, after Tagovailoa went down with an injury in the SEC Championship Game, Hurts’ crowning moment had arrived.
+Despite being passed over for the starting job in favor of Tagovailoa, Jalen Hurts remained with his team.
+Then, after Tagovailoa went down with an injury in the 2018 SEC Championship Game, Hurts' crowning moment arrived.
 He mounted a comeback with 14 unanswered points in the fourth quarter, including the game-winning 15-yard touchdown run to deliver the Crimson Tide the conference championship in a performance for the ages.

-Watching Jalen Hurts’ story unfold over the last two seasons has been nothing short of awe-inspiring.
-Hurts isn’t the most gifted thrower of the football, nor is he the most agile runner you’ll ever see, but his Alabama football career is a testament to the leadership, toughness, and mental fortitude every athlete needs to become a champion.
+Watching Jalen Hurts' story unfold over the last few seasons has been nothing short of awe-inspiring.
+Hurts isn't the most gifted thrower of the football, nor is he the most agile runner you'll ever see, but his football career is a testament to the leadership, toughness, and mental fortitude every athlete needs to become a champion.

 Rare talents are hard to find.
 Exceptional people are even more rare.
 But Jalen Hurts?
 He's both, and that's someone who doesn't come around often.

 Hurts might not win the Heisman Trophy.
 He may never touch another College Football Playoff National Championship trophy.
 He might not be a first round pick in the NFL Draft.
 But hell, people doubted him before, so who's to say Jalen Hurts can't do all that and more?